eastend-street/jotdown/README.md

 <br/>

 ## Upcoming features
-- Get bookmarks from browser (Try to make chrome extension!)
+- Get bookmarks from browsers (Try to make chrome extension!)
-- Sync bookmarks to browser when bookmark is edited
+- Sync bookmarks to a browser when a bookmark is edited
-- Show skelton when bookmark is loading (e.g. https://material-ui.com/components/skeleton/)
+- Show skelton when bookmarks are loading (e.g. https://material-ui.com/components/skeleton/)

 <br/>